Despite your precautions, you may regret falling for an offer. Luckily, you have recourse options.

-To reduce the number of offers sent to you by mail, you can register with the Canadian Marketing Association’s Do Not Mail Service
+To decrease the number of offers you receive by mail, register for the Do Not Mail Service offered by the Canadian Marketing Association.

 Was the information on this page useful to you?